• Our Impact

 Cyrilstan was held in police detention for close to ten months, followed by a series of legal battles.
 Securing legal representation proved to be a challenge.
 His mother, Linda Nyuur, domiciled in Ghana, thousands of miles away from her beloved son, was at her wits’ end.

 In her bid to prove her son’s innocence and secure his freedom, she poured her entire life savings into hiring an attorney to defend her son in court.
-But the one she managed to hire did little to help the case.
+Her efforts were bolstered by financial support from family, friends, and the student community of Lehigh University, who set up a GoFundMe account for Cyril.
+But the one they managed to hire did little to help the case.

 “I am getting tired”, she said.